-Your top management needs to communicate well with employees if you want a high performing organization.
-But first these executives need to engage and inspire your mid-level managers.
-They are the key to employee engagement, according to research conducted for the UK Chartered Management Institute.
-But middle managers themselves need good lines of communication from top management in order to engage their own staff.
+Your top management must communicate well with employees if you want a high-performing organization.
+But first, these executives need to engage and inspire your mid-level managers.
+According to research conducted for the UK Chartered Management Institute, they are the key to employee engagement.
+But middle managers need good communication lines from top management to engage their staff.
 Unfortunately, good contact from the top happens far too rarely, according to a 2018 Gatehouse survey of employee engagement and internal communication.

-Poor middle manager communication is the biggest barrier to successful internal communication, according to the survey, which drew responses from 650 communicators internationally, of whom 57% were based in the UK and 20% in the US.
-Middle managers play a central role in managing and guiding employees, and yet are often stymied by upper management.
+Poor middle manager communication is the most significant barrier to successful internal communication, according to the survey, which drew responses from 650 communicators internationally, of whom 57% were based in the UK and 20% in the US.
+Middle managers play a central role in managing and guiding employees and yet are often hindered by upper management.

 Disengaged and disconnected

-The CMI survey found many middle managers seemed to be disengaged and disillusioned with the way they are treated.
-In turn, this makes it difficult for them to communicate effectively with their own direct reports.
+The CMI survey found that many middle managers seemed disengaged and disillusioned with how they are treated.
+This makes it difficult for them to communicate effectively with their direct reports.

 In my own experience, I saw some of this poor communication from senior management for myself.
-For instance, as corporate affairs manager (and chief communicator), I attended the power utility executive meetings along with my boss Nenad, a young and ambitious general manager.
+For instance, as corporate affairs manager (and chief communicator), I attended the power utility executive meetings with my boss Nenad, a young and ambitious general manager.
 Nenad held a briefing meeting of the 6 middle managers in our division after each executive meeting.
-To my amazement, he would selectively slant his verbal report on discussions at the executive meetings in a way that made him seem to play a much more important role than he actually did.
+To my amazement, he would selectively slant his verbal report on discussions at the executive meetings to make him seem to play a much more important role than he actually did.
 It was surreal – almost like he was reporting about a different meeting altogether.
-The other managers in our division would have taken him at his word, and undoubtedly were caught out at times by his misrepresentation of the executive meetings when they had to pass on information to their staff.
+The other managers in our division would have taken him at his word and undoubtedly were caught out at times by his misrepresentation of the executive meetings when they had to pass on information to their staff.

 What middle managers need from top management

-- Four out of five middle managers (80%) believe they are very important in building a trusting workplace culture.
+- Four out of five middle managers (80%) believe they are vital in building a trusting workplace culture.